 Who Shouldn’t Buy: Severe pronators or those needing a roomy orthotic fit.

-Head-to-Head: Compared with the New Balance 1540, the Nimbus provides softer cushioning and a gentler rocker but lacks the 1540’s firm ROLLBAR motion control.
+Head-to-Head: Compared with the New Balance 1540v3, the ASICS GEL-Nimbus 26 provides softer cushioning and a gentler rocker but lacks the 1540’s firm ROLLBAR motion control.

 Comparison of Best Shoes for Plantar Fasciitis